nmilikic/WolkList/README.md

 ## WolkList Angular Component

 An AngularJS directive which adds list of items to your page.
-It includes checkboxes, search filtering and pagination.
-Every list component can be disabled/enabled.
+It includes checkboxes, search filter and pagination.
+Every component on the list can be disabled/enabled.

 #### // PAGE CONTROLLER
 #### Config WolkList